Collin-M-Brown/fire_chat/README.md

 ## Part 1: Setup
 You will need python and pip to follow along with the examples.
 You will also need an API key for each component; Text-to-Text (TTT), Speech-to-Text(STT), and Text-to-Speech(TTS).

-I know it seems like a pain to need three different API keys but I promise that as soon as you get them, you will be speaking to your AI within minutes.
+I know it'a pain to need three different API keys but I promise that as soon as you get them, you will be speaking to your AI within minutes.
 Also they all offer free starting credits so you wont have to pay anything.
 1. Fireworks API (TTT) https://fireworks.ai
 2. Deepgram API (STT) https://deepgram.com
 3. OpenAi API (TTS) https://openai.com 💩